pbloem/motive/README.md

 Each release on github comes with a compiled JAR file which you can run as a command-line program.
 Download [the latest one here](https://github.com/pbloem/motive/releases).
 See the section _examples_ below, for how to use it.

+### Calling the code

-If you would like to call the code directly from your own program, the simplest way is to include it as a Maven dependency through [jitpack](http://jitpack.io/#pbloem/motive).
-Just include the following repository in your pom:
+The command line provides some basic results, but to do real experiments, you will probably want to call the code directlyfrom your own program.
+The simplest way is to include it as a Maven dependency through [jitpack](http://jitpack.io/#pbloem/motive).
+Just include the following repository in your pom.xml file:

 ```xml
     <repositories>